ishara28/ML-Project-Drivendata/README.md

 - Label encoded all the categorical columns.
 - Finally, this cleaned and refined data are saved as &#39;Refined\_data.csv

+### **Preprocessing**

+- Handled missing values as described above.
+- Used Standard scaling for normalization.
+- Used label encoding for categorical features.

 ### **Feature Selection**

 - For the feature selection, I used &#39;Sequential Feature Selection&#39; (SFS)
 - Done SFS with Random Forest
 - Selected features with max score

+### **Post-processing approaches**

+- Done Feature Importance to check what are the most important features for the classification.

 ### **Model Evaluation**